Searches and Filters

 For troubleshooting any errors with FortiSOAR Search, please contact your administrator.

-You can filter records on the listing view by typing the filter term, tag, or selecting the option based on which you want to filter records in the first row of the record listing.
+You can filter records on the listing view by typing the filter term, tag, or selecting the option on which you want to filter records based on the column headers.
+You can also specify complex conditional filters on the records in the module listing page using the 'Advanced Filter'.

-Users can quickly and easily switch between saved filters since filters are directly exposed on the grid making it easy for you to select and apply available saved filters without having to edit the filters by opening the filter editing mode.
+Users can quickly and easily switch between saved filters since filters are directly exposed on the grid, making it easy for you to select and apply available saved filters without having to open the filter editing mode.
 In the filter editing mode, you can easily view and modify the filter definitions of a saved filter, without having to save that particular filter (you can save the modified filter if you want).
 You can also easily clear all or a particular filter applied on the grid.

 The following example explains how to filter alert records based on Severity, i.e., it only displays records whose Severity is set to Critical.
 In this example, you are setting a filter criterion from the UI, i.e., selecting a column (field) based on which you are filtering records.

-Open the Incidents Response > Alerts and from the
+Open the Incidents Response > Alerts.
+From the

 Severity column select Critical and click Apply.